xiaolin1579/frkhashminer/docs/POOL_EXAMPLES_ETH.md

 * `stratum2+tcp` for plain stratum NiceHash compatible mode

 ## A note about this form of notation
-This notation is called URI notation and gives us great flexibility allowing nsfminer to specify all needed arguments per single connection (other miners offer single dedicated CLI arguments which are valid for all connections).
+This notation is called URI notation and gives us great flexibility allowing frkminer to specify all needed arguments per single connection (other miners offer single dedicated CLI arguments which are valid for all connections).
 An URI is formed like this

 ```